HW 1 is made of many Bit problems, some small and some large.

 After do_forest()

 a.
 For this problem, the do_room() helper function paints one room green.
 Each room is 1 square high and 1 or more squares wide.
 There is one empty square - a door - that is the opening into the room.
+The door can be anywhere along the room's width.
 Bit begins in the door square, facing into the room.
 Go into the room and paint all its squares green.
 Then return to occupy the door square, facing out of the room.
 It's ok if bit goes some extra distance, so long as all the painting is done and bit gets back to the door.
-Our solution uses 3 while loops.
+Try to only paint each square green a single time.
+Our solution uses 3 while loops which is a good approach — get to one side, paint all the squares green, find the door.

 b.
 Bit starts at the beginning of a 1-wide hall.
 Move bit forward to the end of the hall.
 For each moved to square, a door to a room may appear at the left or right, or both.
 Fill all the rooms with green.
-End with bit at end end of the hall, facing the original direction, like this:
+End with bit at end of the hall, facing the original direction.
+Use one while loop to all the way to the end of the hall.
+Add logic within the loop to detect and handle the rooms.

-This problem is an algorithmic classic.
-It's helpful to be familiar with the Fill example from lecture-3 which has some of the same issues as Checkerboard.
-For the Checkerboard problem, bit starts in the upper left corner, facing down.
-Move bit to the lower left corner, filling in all the rows with a checkerboard pattern, like this:
+Solving this problem is similar to solving the Fill example from lecture-3 — helper functions which solve a single row, and a main function that goes down the left side, calling the helper(s).
+Looking over that lecture example will save you time on this problem.
+For the Checkerboard problem, Bit starts in the upper left corner, facing down.
+Move bit to the lower left corner, filling in all the rows with a checkerboard patternl, like this:

 Before: